Danny Lockin: Later life and death

 In 1967, Lockin married dancer Kathy Haas, who was a bit-part dancer in a production of Hello, Dolly!, in San Francisco.
 Their son, Jeremy Daniel Lockin, was born in 1969.
 The couple divorced in late 1969.

 After his divorce, Lockin went back on tour with Hello, Dolly!, continuing his role as Barnaby.
 He stayed with the tour until it ended; at which point, with his career in decline due to substance abuse issues, Lockin moved into his mother's apartment in Anaheim.
 Around 1974, Lockin began assisting his mother in running the Jean Lockin Dance Studio.
 The studio closed in early 1977, and Lockin began teaching at another dance studio.

-On the night of August 21, 1977, Lockin went to a gay bar in Garden Grove, California.
-He left the bar with a slight, 34-year-old unemployed medical clerk, Charles Leslie Hopkins (who already had a police record, and was on probation at the time).
+On August 21, 1977, Lockin competed on the TV talent program The Gong Show, winning an award for the episode.
+Later that evening, he went to a gay bar in Garden Grove, California.
+He left the bar with a slight, 34-year-old unemployed medical clerk, Charles Leslie Hopkins.
+It was later revealed Hopkins had a police record, and was on probation at the time.

 Several hours later, Hopkins called police to say that a man had entered his apartment and tried to rob him.
 Upon arrival, police found Lockin's body on the floor of Hopkins' apartment.
 He had been stabbed 100 times, and bled to death.
 His body had also been mutilated after death.
-Hopkins claimed he had no idea how the dead body got in his apartment.
-He was arrested immediately.
+Hopkins claimed he had no idea how the dead body got in his apartment, and was arrested immediately.

 Lockin was interred at Westminster Memorial Park in Westminster, California.

 Trial

 Police found a book of pornographic pictures in Hopkins' apartment which showed men being tortured during sexual orgies.
 Prosecutors initially intended to seek a first degree murder conviction, and to use the book to prove that Hopkins had planned the murder.
 Hopkins' trial began in May 1978, but was delayed for two months after the prosecutor was injured in an unrelated accident.
 During the delay, the Supreme Court of the United States held in United States v.
 Chadwick, 433 U.S. 1 (1977), that police may not engage in warrantless searches in the absence of an exigency.
 On July 31, the trial court ruled the pornographic book inadmissible as evidence.
 On August 8, the trial court judge held that the death penalty could not be applied to Hopkins due to lack of evidence of premeditation.

 On September 28, 1978, Hopkins was convicted of voluntary manslaughter and was sentenced to a three-year prison term.
 Since the court was permitted to consider suppressed evidence if the evidence was not seized merely to obtain a lengthier prison sentence and it did not "shock the conscience of the court," the trial judge increased Hopkins' sentence from the usual three years to four years.
-Prosecutors said that with good behavior, Hopkins would be released in two years (considering time served).